glad94/hydejack-starter-kit/football/_posts/2021-01-18-Consistency.md

 ---

 Berbatov’s 2010/11* season never fails to get an asterisk next to it when discussed amongst football fans and for good reason I suppose.
-While his 20 goals to share the Premier League Golden Boot with Carlos Tevez looks good on paper, the fact that 11 of those goals came in 3 matches
+While his 20 goals to share the Premier League Golden Boot with Carlos Tevez looks good on paper, the remarkable fact that **11 of those goals came in 3 matches**
-(Liverpool, Blackburn, Birmingham) can’t help but make you wonder, “what the hell was he doing in the other 35?”.
+(Liverpool, Blackburn, Birmingham) is a rather glaring blot on that record.
 Berbatov began the season on the front foot, scoring 3 goals in 4 before his hat-trick against the enemy.
-However, this was meekly followed up by a barren streak of 7 matches before compensating with 5 goals against Blackburn.
+However, this was meekly followed up by a barren streak of 7 matches before he compensated with 5 goals against Blackburn.
-After his most consistent scoring run with 7 in his next 7, Berbatov’s United career arguably only went downhill from there.
+After his most consistent scoring run with 7 in his next 7, Berbatov’s United career arguably only went downhill.
 Just 2 then in his last 12, as Ferguson began to favour the partnership of a resurgent Wayne Rooney just behind the increasingly prominent Chicharito.
 Berbatov’s blank against Man City in the FA Cup Semi Final where he missed a series of chances proved to be the final straw, which culminated in Michael Owen (who had just 2 league goals all season) being chosen over him on United’s bench for the
 Champions League Final against Barcelona.

 While I happen to remember Berbatov’s 2010/11 season for being highly inconsistent because I lived and watch through those years, I wondered if there was a way to easily quantify whether a player was a consistent performer (it doesn’t necessarily have to be in terms of goals) and put statements like “Gary Neville would give you at least a 7/10 every week” to test.
 While something like “No. of games scored in / Goals” gives some sort of picture, it misses out on the actual game-on-game variability that should be considered.
 BA Analytics mentioned that the closest approach [he’s often seen is to use rolling averages over time](https://twitter.com/Blades_analytic/status/1348544608633032704) (coincidentally then I came across this [post yesterday by James Yorke at Statsbomb](https://twitter.com/jair1970/status/1350154256721072132)), but I was still interested to find something like a single number or two, something a little more “compact”.
 Hence, after a little exploration, we find ourselves